mohit5543/interactive-rating-component-main/README.md

-# Tip Calculator App
+# Interactive Rating Component

-This is a solution to the [Tip Calculator App Challenge](https://www.frontendmentor.io/challenges/tip-calculator-app-ugJNGbJUX) on Frontend Mentor.
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is a solution to the [Interactive Rating Component Challenge](https://www.frontendmentor.io/challenges/interactive-rating-component-koxpeBUmI) on Frontend Mentor.
+It's a great project to practice DOM manipulation and conditional rendering with JavaScript.

 ## 🚀 Overview